Our Camera Store

 Canon cameras are famous for their quality and use of advanced technology, most of which stems from Canon's own research.
 An example is the DIGIC Imaging Processor that was developed by Canon as sort of a comprehensive, integratded "brain" of Canon digital cameras.

-Canon's forecast for its 2006 digital camera sales is 20 million units, up from about 17 million units in 2005.
+Canon's forecast for its 2006 digital camera sales was 20 million units, up from about 17 million units in 2005.
+In fact, they reached almost 25 million by 2007.

 Digital SLRs